robbarry/robbarry-website/content/posts/2014-02-01-playing-chess-with-new-yorks-best-restaurants.md

 What's so fun about this -- and by fun, I mean incredibly nerdy and arduous -- is that these rankings develop with my tastes.
-As I begin favoring one restaurant over another, that starts a shift that can moves scores of restaurants up or down the list.
+As I begin favoring one restaurant over another, that starts a shift that can move scores of restaurants up or down the list.

 Here's my top 30 (bearing in mind, of course, that I haven't been to most